Woman admits killing baby with cling film after wrongful murder conviction

 Ineta Dzinguviene, 38, pleaded guilty to one charge of culpable homicide of her hours-old baby, Paulius Dzingus, after multiple psychiatrists found her to be of diminished responsibility at the time of the child’s death due to her mental state.

-She had previously been found guilty of murdering the baby in 2011 but the conviction was overturned on appeal.
+She had previously been found guilty of murdering the baby in 2011 but the conviction was overturned on appeal after she applied to the Scottish Criminal Cases Review Commission (SCCRC) in 2020.

+Evidence showed Dzinguviene had “diminished responsibility” as a result of her mental state at the time of the crimes and the SCCRC agreed a miscarriage of justice “may have taken place”.

+Dzinguviene was also convicted of the same crime against her daughter, Paulina, whom she smoothered with a plastic bag, in her native Lithuania in 2009.

 Dzinguviene was seven months pregnant with Paulius in February 2010 when she arrived in Scotland to join her husband, who had taken up work as a lorry driver.